-If you have a lawn with grass, then you know what a time-consuming chore mowing can be.
-So it is a great thing that there are now robotic lawn mowers that will do the grass cutting for you when you can’t find the time amidst your busy schedule.
+If you have a lawn with grass, you know what a time-consuming chore mowing can be.
+So it is great that there are now robotic lawnmowers that will do the grass-cutting for you when you can’t find the time amidst your busy schedule.
 The only problem is that the thought of blades spinning underneath without someone operating them can be quite scary.

-Robot lawn mowers are very safe as there are mechanisms to keep them from causing harm to you or your family.
-Robotic lawn mowers feature a cutting system or technology that is different from the conventional ones, reducing the risk of injury caused by their blades.
+Robot lawnmowers are very safe as there are mechanisms to keep them from causing harm to you or your family.
+They feature a cutting system or technology different from the conventional ones, reducing the risk of injury caused by their blades.

-This article will discuss how robot lawn mowers work and the safeguards they have in place.
-It will also compare the safety risks between conventional lawn mowers and robotic lawn mowers.
-This will help you decide whether getting a robot lawn mower would be a good decision for your family.
+This article will discuss how robot lawnmowers work and the safeguards they have in place.
+It will also compare the safety risks between conventional lawnmowers and robotic lawnmowers.
+This will help you decide whether getting a robot lawn mower would benefit your family.

-A robot lawn mower would work its way around your lawn, cutting grass without you having to push or operate it.
+A robot lawn mower would work around your lawn, cutting grass without you having to push or operate it.
 It cuts the grass into fine clippings but does not collect them.
-Instead, it scatters these clippings to decompose so that the nutrients could go back to the soil.
+Instead, it scatters these clippings to decompose so the nutrients can return to the soil.

-A lithium-ion battery powers most robot lawn mowers and they come with their own charging station.
-The high-end models can be scheduled, and they will leave their charging stations without any prompt from you, begin mowing, and then go back to their stations or docks when they are done or when they need to charge again.
+A lithium-ion battery powers most robot lawnmowers with their charging station.
+The high-end models can be scheduled, and they will leave their charging stations without any prompt from you, begin mowing, and then go back to their stations or docks when they are done or need to charge again.
 This type of mower can do the job even if you are not home.

-The lower-end mowers cannot charge by themselves, so you will have to carry them to their docks yourself.
+The lower-end mowers cannot charge alone, so you must carry them to their docks yourself.
 You will also need to push a button for them to start cutting your grass.

-How do robot lawn mowers determine the boundaries of your lawn?
+How do robot mowers determine the boundaries of your lawn or grass?